kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 Tracetest depends on both Postgres and the OpenTelemetry Collector.
 Both Tracetest and the OpenTelemetry Collector require config files to be loaded via a volume.
 The volumes are mapped from the root directory into the `tracetest` directory and the respective config files.

-**Why?** To start both the Python app and Tracetest we will run this command:

 The `tracetest-config.yaml` file contains the basic setup of connecting Tracetest to the Postgres instance.